Emergency:

 By Medical Expert Team

-Statistics show that hemorrhoids affect approximately 50% of adults aged 50 and above.
-Recognizing the symptoms early and addressing the causes can significantly reduce discomfort and prevent complications.
+Statistics show that hemorrhoids affect approximately 50% of adults aged 50 and above worldwide, with a rising incidence in younger Indian populations due to sedentary lifestyles.
+Recognizing the symptoms early and addressing the underlying hemorrhoids can significantly reduce discomfort and prevent the need for surgical intervention.

 Internal Hemorrhoids